 The deposits can be withdrawn any time from the date of deposit.
 However, there is a limit of three withdrawals within a weeks time.

 Payment from accounts may be allowed through a person duly authorized (in writing) by the investor on authority letter under his signatures provided that:-

-(c). the receipt of the amount is got acknowledged from the authorized person on reverse of the withdrawal slip personally by the Centre Incharge.
+(c).
+The receipt of the amount is got acknowledged from the authorized person on reverse of the withdrawal slip personally by the Officer Incharge.

 Profit in this account is credited on 30th June every year and is worked out on the lowest balance of an account between the close of the sixth day and end of the month.

 Under Section 151 of Income Tax Ordinance 2001 the rate of tax to be deducted shall be 10% of the yield or profit for Filers and 17.5% of the yield or profit paid for Non-Filers.
-Provided that for a non-filer, if the yield or profit paid is less then rupees five hundred thousand , the rate shall be 10%.
+Provided that for a non-filer, if the yield or profit paid is less than rupees five hundred thousand, the rate shall be 10%.
 Zakat is also applicable as per rules